Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Introduction

-Therefore, we propose our hypothesis and question: \begin{itemize} \item \textbf{Hypothesis}: As the model scale increases, the decrease of monosemantic neurons is a key factor in achieving higher performance. \item \textbf{Question}: Can we proactively induce the decrease of monosemantic neurons to achieve high performance? \end{itemize}
+Since the research community does not realize the above hypothesis, we rather conclude the current paradigm of training neural networks as a \textbf{passive} process in decreasing monosemantic neurons.
+This raises an interesting question: \textit{can we \textbf{proactively} induce the decrease of monosemantic neurons in artificial neural networks to achieve high performance?}

-An example is given below to illustrate our idea from the angle of EmeL. \begin{itemize} \item From the perspective of scale differences, when the model is small, the limited number of neurons makes it difficult to abstract and analyze the input, and to provide functional support for integrating a large amount of scattered information (Figure.~\ref{fig:motivation}(e)).
-To achieve good results, neurons tend to specialize in certain features, resulting in stronger monosemanticity (Figure.~\ref{fig:motivation}(f)).

-We can analogize a small neural network to a developing brain of a pupil, memorizing question-answer pairs.
-Constructing monosemantic neurons is easier to achieve good results in complex tasks (such as accurately answering ten complex integration problems), compared to expecting the pupil to understand the solving steps and reason the results by themselves.
-(Not to mention that providing datasets with solving steps is very rare in neural network training, and small models struggle to automatically acquire reasoning abilities based solely on input-output pairs through simple gradient descent).

-Similarly, we can analogize large models to adults, allowing them to learn and master solving skills related to integration (Figure.~\ref{fig:motivation}(g)).
-This is because adults have accumulated knowledge and have a more mature brain development, similar to the huge training volume and parameter size of large models.
-In this process, adults gradually reduce the reliance on rote memorization and improve their reasoning abilities for new problems (Figure.~\ref{fig:motivation}(h)).
-This can explain why large models have fewer monosemantic neurons and stronger generalization abilities in complex tasks.

-\item To utilize this in model optimization, one issue is that existing large models are \textbf{passive} in decreasing monosemanticity, which can be likened to students lacking systematic education.
-Large models gradually reduce monosemanticity by accumulating training data, similar to students acquiring skills through extensive learning rather than rote memorization, and good guidance can help students improve faster.
-This leads us to our question: Can we \textbf{proactively} guide the reduction of monosemantic neurons to improve model performance? \end{itemize} Ideally, models will improve regardless of their scales.
-This is because large models also have the potential to decrease monosemanticity, resulting in better results.